HCR-Net: A deep learning based script independent handwritten character recognition network: Introduction

 \section{Introduction}

-Handwritten character recognition (HCR) is a widely studied and an important pattern recognition problem, e.g., \cite{Granlund1972,Duerr1980,Lam1988,Lecun1998,Bhattacharya2005,Das2012,Acharya2015,Sarkhel2017,Lincy2021}.
-It has a variety of useful applications, e.g., digitizing ancient documents, converting handwritten notes on tablets to text, reading doctor prescriptions and in the automated processing of forms in railways, post-offices and government offices, in developing applications to help visually impaired people, and in classroom teaching etc. \cite{Lam1988,Bhattacharya2005,basu2010novel,Singh20171}.
+{Handwritten character recognition (HCR) is a widely studied and an important pattern recognition problem, e.g., \cite{Granlund1972,al2023threshold,hamida2023cursive,Lin2023}.
+It has a variety of useful applications, including, developing applications to help visually impaired people, classroom teaching, digitizing ancient documents, converting handwritten notes on tablets to text \cite{Singh20171,singh2021new}, writer age estimation \cite{huang2023writer}, gender identification \cite{dargan2023handwriting}, disease detection \cite{zhao2023significantly}, reading doctor prescriptions and in the automated processing of forms in railways, post-offices and government offices \cite{Lam1988,basu2010novel}.}